 Yellow marks are often caused by bleeding from chartreuse hair.

-hair from touching the pony's body will help prevent this from happening.
+hair from touching the pony's body.

 It can usually be sun-faded away.
 Photo courtesy elish2.